RyanGao67/ComputerScience/laserfiche_interview.md

 ### What do you like most about computer science?

 ### What is OOP
+Object-oriented programming (OOP) is a way of writing computer programs which is using the idea of "objects" to represent data and methods.
+Usually, computer programs were just a list of instructions to the computer, telling the computer to do certain things in a certain way, which is called procedural programming.
+However, in object-oriented programming, computer programs make use of objects that talk to one another and to change the data in those objects, to work in a way that the user wants.
+The four principles of object-oriented programming are encapsulation, abstraction, inheritance, and polymorphism.
 ### Constructor
 Initialize the data member of a class object
 A constructor is run wheneven an object is created.